 Monthly CPM Capacity Payment

-The monthly CPM Capacity Payment shall be calculated by multiplying the monthly shaping factor of 1/12 by the annual effective fixed CPM Capacity price per kW-year in accordance with Section 43.7.1, unless the Scheduling Coordinator for the CPM Capacity resource has agreed to another price that has been determined in accordance with Section 43.7.2.
+The monthly CPM Capacity Payment shall be calculated in accordance with Section 43A.7.1.

 Availability

 The target availability for a resource designated under CPM is 95%.
 Incentives and penalties for availability above and below the target are as set forth in the table below, entitled "Availability Factor Table."
 The CAISO shall calculate availability on a monthly basis using actual availability data.
 The CPM Availability Factor for Forced Outages for each month shall be calculated using the following curve: